shijaiswal/azure-docs/articles/network-watcher/nsg-flow-logs-overview.md

 If traffic analytics is enabled with NSG flow logs, traffic analytics pricing applies at per gigabyte processing rates.
 Traffic analytics isn't offered with a free tier of pricing.
 For more information, see [Network Watcher pricing](https://azure.microsoft.com/pricing/details/network-watcher/).

 Storage of logs is charged separately.
 For more information, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).
+Few considerations:
+1. NSG flow log workflow makes [Create Container](https://learn.microsoft.com/en-us/rest/api/storageservices/Create-Container) call periodically and are directly proportional to assosiated number of MAC's and are charged as per storage write operations
+2. Any configuration change or subscription policy failed upload attempts remains chargable in accordance with storage billing policy.

 ## Availability